Dylan-Lawler/Interactive-Video-Question-Answering/README.md

 ```

 ### Download the Dataset
 Download the dataset and place it in the `data/` folder.
 You can follow the instructions provided in the dataset source or use a custom script to download it.
+Please refer to https://github.com/xudejing/video-question-answering (the MSVD-QA GitHub) for the folder of the videos.

 ## Usage

 ### Data Preparation
+The Pretrained model can be found in the IVQA.pynb script prepared to be trained on the clarifying training set.

 1. **Load Data**: This script loads the dataset and prepares it for training and testing.
    ```sh
    python src/load_data.py